pim-2934/DotNetBuddy/Docs/Database.md

 ## Usage

 The `IUnitOfWork` interface provides access to your data through generic repositories.
-Use the repository to perform standard CRUD operations and to help start queries; compose the rest of the query with standard LINQ (Where, Select, Include, OrderBy, etc.).
+Use the repository to perform standard CRUD operations and to compose queries with standard LINQ (Where, Select, Include, OrderBy, etc.) via a query configuration lambda.

 If you need to encapsulate custom queries or more advanced logic for specific entities, you can define a dedicated repository.